rcitteri/multi-stack-demo-deployments/README.md

 # Multi-Stack Demo Applications

 ## Overview
 This repository contains demo applications built with different technology stacks to showcase cloud-native development patterns and deployment strategies.
-The project includes two types of demos, each implemented in three different technology stacks (Spring Boot/Java, .NET Core/C#, Node.js/React).
+The project includes two types of demos, each implemented in three different technology stacks (Spring Boot/Java, .NET Core/C#, Node.js).

 ## Purpose
 The goal of this demo is to:
-- **Compare Tech Stacks**: See how the same application is implemented in Spring Boot (Java), .NET Core, and Node.js + React
+- **Compare Tech Stacks**: See how the same application is implemented in Spring Boot (Java), .NET Core, and Node.js
 - **Cloud Native Patterns**: Demonstrate containerization, external configuration, stateless and stateful designs
 - **Database Integration**: Show cloud-native database patterns with PostgreSQL and MySQL
 - **Deployment Flexibility**: Show multiple deployment options (local, Docker, Cloud Foundry)